supercherrybomb/supercherrybomb/README.md

 - 👋 Hi, I’m @supercherrybomb
-- 👀 I’m interested in computers, game design, web design and java
+- 👀 I’m interested in computer hardware, game design, web design and java
 - 🌱 I’m currently learning css, html, C++, C#
-- 💞️ I’m looking to collaborate on not much really im just a student creating my foundation of knowledge
+- 💞️ I’m looking to collaborate on not much really im just a student having fun and learning
 - 📫 How to reach me on my email supercherrys@outlook.com

 <!---